SysKitTeam/docs-point/access-management/power-platform-actions.md

 * **Clicking the number of environments** on the Power Platform Dashboard tile
 * **Click the Reports button** located on the left side of the screen, **select the Power Platform category** in the filter in the upper left corner, and **click the Power Platform Environments report tile** to generate the report.

-Once the Power Platform Environments report is generated:
+Once you generate the Power Platform Environments report:

 * **Selecting one or more environments** lets you complete **the Delete Environment action**.
 * **Clicking the Delete Environment action (1)** opens the confirmation modal that states that performing this action means: